lesleslie/acb/README.md

-# acb - Application Code Base
+# Asynchronus Code Base

 ## About

-Application Code Base (acb) is a collection of core utilities and adapters useful for building out applications.
+Asynchronus Code Base (acb) is a collection of core actions and adapters useful for building out applications.

 ## Installation